What is a SCIM integration and should you build or buy it?

 A SCIM integration saves your customers tons of time and the hassle of manually managing users in your app.
 This convenience is a major selling point and often a deciding factor for businesses evaluating SaaS apps.

-Therefore, if you’re serious about expanding your total addressable market, you may want to support SCIM.
+If you’re serious about expanding your total addressable market, you won't want to overlook supporting SCIM.